jasonkolodziej/meta-slb9670-rpi/README.md

 Yocto layer for Letstrust TPM2.0 Module and RaspberryPi.

-It allows you to support the SLB9670 TPM2.0 with your RaspberryPi (Tested with RaspberryPi3 B+).
+It allows you to support the SLB9670 TPM2.0 with your RaspberryPi (Tested with RaspberryPi4).

 It also gives an Image for quick start tests.